ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 - Total Number of Subscriptions: ***18,612***
 - Total Number of Cancelled Subscriptions:***15,175***
 - Average Quarterly Revenue per Customer: ***$1,999***
+- A slicer tool that contains the different subcription type, which help to analyze each visualization.

 2. ### ***Revenue by Subscription Type***